mit-orcd/orcd-docs-edit/docs/recipes/gromacs.md

 Firstly, prepare for an input file.
 Refer to [file formats](https://manual.gromacs.org/documentation/5.1/user-guide/file-formats.html).
 Here shows an example with an input file named `benchPEP-h.tpr` downloaded from [this page](https://www.mpinat.mpg.de/grubmueller/bench).
 In these examples we have saved the input files in the `~/gromacs/bench/` directory.

-Secondly, create a batch job script, for example, named `job.sh`, requesting 2 node with 4 CPU cores and 2 GPUs per node.
-Here we show and example script for SuperCloud
+Secondly, create a batch job script, for example, named `job.sh`.

 === "Engaging"
+    This job script requests 2 nodes with a total of 8 CPU cores and 50GB of memory.

     ```bash title="job.sh"
     #!/bin/bash
     #SBATCH --job-name="production run"